-Lamar Institute of Technology offers four degree/certificate paths in Criminal Justice: Associate of Science in Criminal Justice, Associate of Applied Science in Criminal Justice-Security Threat Groups, Certificate in Security Threat Groups, and Associate of Applied Science in Crime Scene Technician.
+Lamar Institute of Technology offers five degree/certificate paths in Criminal Justice: Associate of Science in Criminal Justice, Associate of Applied Science in Criminal Justice-Security Threat Groups, Certificate in Security Threat Groups, Associate of Applied Science in Crime Scene Technician, and Certificate in Crime Scene Technician.
 Each degree helps students jump-start their careers with Federal, State, Local, and Private Sector jobs.

-The Associate of Science in Criminal Justice curriculum is designed for those students who wish to take courses for academic transfer in criminal justice.
+The Associate of Science in Criminal Justice107 curriculum is designed for those students who wish to take courses for academic transfer in criminal justice.